Skip to content

 2. Network aliases have been injected (networks.default.aliases)

-This means transforms see the final compose output — aliases, overrides, everything.
-They are the last step before the output is written to disk.
+This means transforms see the assembled compose output — aliases, truncated hostnames — but not user overrides.
+Overrides run last so that services created by transforms (e.g. fix-permissions busybox) can be overridden in dekube.yaml.
 Transforms are sorted by priority — lower runs first.
 The built-in fix-permissions transform runs at priority 8000 (after all other transforms).

 Priority